aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 Let's look at some examples to learn more about them!

 * Remember the Standard Metropolitan Areas Data used previously?
-In that dataset, **we might be curious to predict "crime\_rate" in future**, so that becomes our target variable **(dependent variable)** and rest of the variables become input variables (**independent variables**) for building a machine learning model.
+In that dataset, **we might be curious to predict "crime\_rate" in future**, so that becomes our target variable **(dependent variable)** and the rest of the variables become input variables (**independent variables**) for building a machine learning model.